zainabch123/api-express-database/README.md

 In this workshop we're going to look at how to use express with a postgres database.

 ## Learning Objectives
+* Explain how REST API methods interact with a relational database
+* Implement a REST API backed by a database using express and postgres

 ## Setup